biosustain/cameo/README.rst

 **Cameo** is a high-level python library developed to aid the strain design process in metabolic engineering projects.
-The library provides a modular framework of simulation methods, strain design methods, access to models, that targets developers that want custom analysis workflows.
+The library provides a modular framework of simulation methods, strain design methods, and access to models, that targets developers that want custom analysis workflows.

-Computationally heavy methods have been parallelized and can be run on a clusters using the IPython parallelization framework (see example and documentation for more details).
-The default fallback is python's multiprocessing library.

 Furthermore, it exposes a high-level API to users that just want to compute promising strain designs.